 All refunds will be calculated based on the students last date of attendance.
-Any funds due a student who withdraws shall be refunded within 30 days of a determination that a student has withdrawn, whether officially or unofficially.
+Any funds due a student who withdraws shall be refunded within 30 days of a determination that a student has withdrawn, with or without proper notification by student.
 In the case of disabling illness or injury, death in the student's immediate family or other documented mitigating circumstances, a reasonable and fair refund settlement will be made.
 If permanently closed or no longer offering instruction after a student has enrolled, HHCI will provide a pro rata refund of tuition to the student OR provide course completion through a pre-arranged teach out agreement with another institution.
 If the course is canceled subsequent to a student's enrollment, HHCI will either provide a full refund of all monies paid or completion of the course at a later time.
-If the course is canceled after students have enrolled and instruction has begun, the school shall provide a pro rata refund for all students transferring to another school based on the hours accepted by the receiving school OR provide completion of the course OR participate in a Teach-Out Agreement OR provide a full refund of all monies paid.
+If the course at a later time.
+If the course is canceled subsequent to a student's enrollment, second after students have enrolled and instruction has begun, the school shall provide a pro rata refund for all students transferring to another school based on the hours accepted by the receiving school OR provide completion of the course OR participate in a Teach-Out Agreement OR provide a full refund of all monies paid.